Search by Keyword

 For sheer degree of involvement, Paul definitely shines as the man who holds the entire song together.
 His rhythmic piano work propels the track as does his intricate bass guitar groove that comes alive in the right channel of the popular second stereo mix (the first stereo mix buries this magnificent performance in the left channel with the rhythm track).
 His bass work is evidence of their intended premise for the “Rubber Soul” album, namely to emphasize American soul music.
 Although cracking at times, Paul’s layers of harmonies work well to fill out the arrangement.

-The message John shares was right before his eyes all along, saying “In the beginning I misunderstood.”
+The message Lennon shares was right before his eyes all along, him stating “In the beginning I misunderstood.”
 But now with his added insight (and/or LSD), he realizes “but now I’ve got it.”
 The promise is that “you’ll be free” if you “say the word.”
-His admonition will even fulfill the desire to “be like me,” which is something every 1965 Beatlemaniac would definitely want.
-One mustn’t keep this knowledge to oneself either; we all must “spread the word” as well.
+His admonition will even fulfill the desire to “be like me,” which is something every 1965 Beatlemaniac would most definitely want.
+However, one mustn’t keep this new knowledge to oneself; we all must “spread the word” as well.

 His disciples (ahem…background singers) chant for us to “give the word a chance.”
 After all, “the only word is love” anyway.
 It’s as pure and enlightening as “sunshine,” so it “must be right.”